TikToker Justine Paradise makes sexual assault allegation against YouTuber Jake Paul. He denies it.

 Neither Paul nor Paradise has responded to requests for further comment.

 The accusation follows a year of controversy for Paul.
-In June, Scottsdale, Ariz., police charged the YouTuber with criminal trespass and unlawful assembly — both misdemeanors — connected with the looting of a mall that occurred amid a wave of protests across the nation calling for justice in the death of George Floyd.
-They were later dropped.
+In June, Scottsdale, Ariz., police charged the YouTuber with criminal trespass and unlawful assembly — both misdemeanors — connected with the looting of a mall that occurred amid a wave of protests across the nation after the killing of George Floyd.
+The charges were later dropped.
 At the time of the protest, he said in a statement on Twitter, “To be absolutely clear, neither I nor anyone in our group was engaged in any looting or vandalism.”

-One month later, he drew the ire of Alicia Weintraub, then the mayor of Calabasas, Calif., for throwing an enormous party full of unmasked revelers.
+A month later, he drew the ire of Alicia Weintraub, then the mayor of Calabasas, for throwing an enormous party full of unmasked revelers.
 A month after that, federal agents executed a warrant to search his Calabasas home in connection with the Scottsdale case, and found weapons, though there appear to be no charges so far.

 Paul has made a career out of contentiously inserting himself into national new stories — such as when he visited Parkland, Fla., in the aftermath of the Marjory Stoneman Douglas High School shooting and offered a five-point plan to end school shootings, or when he took a disastrous trip to Houston to “save thousands of lives” after Hurricane Harvey.